hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_conducting_experiments_on_a_massiv_6e1d22ae-ba5e-4476-80f3-dba42c1988cf-0_2.content.md

 <!--
 Write me markdown content of website with wallpaper:

-"A team of AInauts conducting experiments on a massive, frozen moon orbiting a gas giant planet."
+"A team of Ainautes conducting experiments on a massive, frozen moon orbiting a gas giant planet."

 The header of the page should not be copy of the text but rather a real content of the website which is using this wallpaper.